RishiDarkDevil/netmap/README.md

 ```
 Here, `enp4s0` is my ethernet network interface name you can get yours using `ip a` command.

+## Performance Note
+Due to unavailability of two linux machines, I was not able to test out the receive `rx` performance using `pkt-gen`.
+But the above `tx` performance is,
+- 149 Kpps on 100Mb/s line.
+- ~400 Kpps on 1Gb/s line.
+(This is a known performance caveat related to `r8169` mentioned in the original netmap page [here](https://github.com/luigirizzo/netmap/tree/master#lower-speed-than-line-rate))

+This is roughly the same as the generic/emulated adapter, which seems unsurprising given that the card is not a high-speed card and the CPU can handle 1 GBps without bottlenecking, as mentioned [here](https://github.com/luigirizzo/netmap/issues/966#issuecomment-2353000565).

+But major performance gain is seen in terms of CPU usage.
+The emulated adapter uses over 50% of a cpu core on 100Mb/s and roughly 90-100% on 1000Mb/s line, whereas the native adapter shows less than 10% cpu usage.
+This can be explained by the interrupts being captured by Netmap in the patched driver code rather than reaching the CPU.

 If you find this useful, consider showing your love by starring this repo :)